Killeshandra: Name and formation

+17th century

-Following the Restoration period after the civil war, that Sir Francis Hamilton (1st Baron of Castle Hamilton) regained control of the area.
+In the 17th century, following the Restoration after the civil war, Sir Francis Hamilton (1st Baron of Castle Hamilton) regained control of the area.
 He set about building a new market town of Killeshandra with Scottish settlers and migrant French Huguenot exiles who were especially noted for their industry linen skills and thrift.
 The new settlers and their families quickly adapted to the local conditions, beginning to grow flax and process linen in the Cavan region.